 4- Don't start video chat if your business doesn't fit with

-Based on your business, on your buyers' persona and your objectives, video chat might not be a good solution.
+Based on your business, your buyers' persona, and your objectives, video chat might not be a good solution.

 Before any prior action, take the time to consider your audience and the likelihood of happiness when offering video or audio chat.